December 15, 2020

 If your company offers a retirement plan, that means you can start building your retirement nest egg through the plan.
 Not only is it a good way to put pre-tax money aside for retirement, some employers will contribute or match a certain amount based on your annual contribution.
 If your employer offers this, it can be a no-brainer as you can get “free money.”
 Thought it is important to check with your employer that there aren’t fees associated with participating in your employer’s retirement plan.

-If you are in a position to do so, it’s a good practice to try to max out your 401(k) contributions to the IRS-capped level (currently $19,500 for 2020, If you’re over 50, you can also make “catch-up” contributions up to $26,000).
+If you are in a position to do so, it’s a good practice to try to max out your 401(k) contributions to the IRS-capped level (currently $19,500 for 2020 and 2021).
+If you’re over 50, you can also make “catch-up” contributions up to $26,000.
 You’ll want to check if any employer contributions you might otherwise be entitled to are subject to a vesting schedule, and if those employer contributions have any conditions based on your service with the company.
-If your employer doesn’t make employer contributions, another option for retirement savings is to consider opening an IRA, though maximum contributions are lower than 401(k)s ($6,000 for 2020 for people ages 49 and younger).
+If your employer doesn’t make employer contributions, another option for retirement savings is to consider opening an IRA, though maximum contributions are lower than 401(k)s ($6,000 for 2020 and 2021 for people ages 49 and younger).

 One potential feature of an IRA is that you may have more control over how your funds are invested.
 In a 401(k), the investment options are typically selected by your employer (though there are some exceptions if the plan offers a brokerage window).
 In an IRA, you can generally choose how to invest your funds, whether that’s stocks, bonds, ETFs or other traditional investments (read ahead to tip No. 5 for more thoughts there).
 The two main types of IRAs are Traditional IRAs and Roth IRAs, so make sure you conduct research to find one that best suits your needs.
 Like a 401k, your contribution can help you accumulate money for later in life and you may be eligible to deduct that contribution on your tax return (more info, see here).
 Also, important to note that if you’ve got a sideline business in addition to your regular employment, you might be eligible to put some of those self-employment earnings into a SEP IRA and potentially deduct the contribution from your income when calculating your taxes.